NEU-REAL/MTM-Tracker/README.md

 ## QuickStart
 ### Training
 For training, you can customize the training by modifying the parameters in the yaml file of the corresponding model, such as '**CLASS_NAMES**'.
-But we recommend using the default yaml files (e.g. cfgs/kitti/mtm-ped.yaml).
+But we recommend using the default yaml files to ensure optimal performance.

 After configuring the yaml file, run the following command to start training.